-[0746] Industrial catalysts are also manufactured in a range of shapes, as well as sizes.
+Industrial catalysts are also manufactured in a range of shapes, as well as sizes.
 Shapes include spheres, irregular granules, pellets, extrudate, and rings.
 Some shapes are more expensive to manufacture than others, while some shapes have superior properties (e.g., catalyst activity, strength, and less pressure drop) than others.
 While spheres are inexpensive to manufacture, a packed bed of spheres produces high-pressure drops and the spheres are typically not very strong.
 Physical catalyst rings on the other hand, have superior strength and activity and produce very little pressure drop, but they are also relatively expensive to produce.

-[0747] Spectral energy catalysts permit a greater flexibility in choosing catalyst shape.
+Spectral energy catalysts permit a greater flexibility in activity is typically proportional to the surface area of the 35 choosing catalyst shape.
 For example, instead of using a packed bed of inexpensive spheres, with the inevitable high pressure drop and resulting mechanical damage to the catalyst particles, a single layer of spheres augmented, for example, with a spectral energy catalyst can be used.
 This catalyst is inexpensive, activity is maintained, and large pressure drops are not produced, thus preventing mechanical damage and extending the useful life of physical catalyst spheres.
 Similarly, far smaller numbers of catalyst rings can be used while obtaining the same or greater catalyst activity by, for example, supplementing with at least a portion of a spectral catalyst.
 The process can proceed at a faster flowthrough rate because the catalyst bed will be smaller relative to a bed that is not augmented with a spectral catalyst.

-[0748] The use of spectral energy catalysts and/or spectral environmental reaction conditions to augment existing physical catalysts has the following advantages:
+The use of spectral energy catalysts and/or spectral enviexample, a large catalyst size can be used so that pressure 50 ronmental reaction conditions to augment existing physical catalysts has the following advantages:

-[0749] permit the use of less expensive shaped catalyst particles;

-[0750] permit the use of fewer catalyst particles over-
+permit the use of less expensive shaped catalyst particles; permit the use of fewer catalyst particles overall;

-[0751] permit the use of stronger shapes of catalyst particles; and

-[0752] permit the use of catalyst particle shapes with better pressure drop characteristics.
+permit the use of stronger shapes of catalyst particles; and permit the use of catalyst particle shapes with better pressure drop characteristics.

-[0753] Their use to replace existing physical catalysts has similar advantages:
+Their use to replace existing physical catalysts has similar advantages:

-[0754] eliminate the use and expense of catalyst particles altogether;
+eliminate the use and expense of catalyst particles altogether;

-[0755] allow use of spectral catalyst delivery systems that are stronger; and

-[0756] delivery systems can be designed to incorporate superior pressure drop characteristics.
+allow use of spectral catalyst delivery systems that are stronger; and delivery systems can be designed to incorporate superior pressure drop characteristics.